Let’s set some expectations about sobriety.

 I’m embarrassed to admit this, but in the past, I based my interests largely on whether or not it would put me in the path of “cool” people and/or love interests.

 Honestly, I believe this closed-mindedness greatly contributed to previously failed sobriety attempts.

 I wanted to be happy, social, have more meaningful relationships, but I was unwilling to branch out or try anything new.

 It’s very liberating to let that go.

-It is common for a newly sober person to say, “I’m really bored now.
+It is common for a newly sober person to say, “I’m sober and bored.
 I have no idea what to do with my time.”

-If you have no idea, that question can be really trying.
-For me, it was such a reminder that I was aimless and that made me want to drink even more.
+If you have no idea, that question can be frustrating.
+It reminded me that I was aimless, which made me want to drink more.

-Once I decided that I was really really done with drinking, I also made the choice to be more open minded about how I spent my time.
+Once I decided that I was really, really done with drinking, I decided to be more open-minded about how I spent my time.